shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 The behavior of elements with classes prefixed with `.js-` should be changed only in a `MAJOR` release.

-### Backend API
-The API has its own versioning that is independent from the framework versioning.
-Read [API Versioning](../backend-api/api-versioning.md) for more information.

 ## Summary

 ### If You Are a User of Shopsys Framework...